Galapagos Islands Vacations: everything you should know before booking

 Ideally, we were supposed to fly over St Cruz and leave from San Cristobal, but the flight was way more expensive this way.
 So we fly in and out from St Cruz.

-The below information is so based on our research and our experience once on the islands.
+The information below is based on our research and our experience once on the islands.

-Useless to say we had a blast and we have seen so much wildlife and understand a lot about conservation practices in Galapagos.
+It’s no surprise we had a blast, saw so much wildlife, and gained a deeper understanding of conservation practices in Galapagos.

-I hope this guide will be useful to plan your own trip and make the right choice for your needs.
+I hope this guide will help plan your trip and make the right choice for your needs.

 TRAVELING SOLO TO THE GALAPAGOS ISLANDS

-As you know me, I always prefer to travel on my own, for many different reasons.
-During this trip to the Galapagos, I was with a friend who decided to come and join me for a portion of my journey, and although it only confirmed how I love to travel on my own, I am thankful for this because it wasn’t for her I would have never seen these amazing places.
+As you know, I always prefer to travel on my own, for many different reasons.
+During this trip to the Galapagos, I was with a friend who decided to come and join me for a portion of my journey.
+Although it only confirmed how I love to travel on my own, I am thankful for this because it wasn’t for her that I would have never seen these fantastic places.

 Not because I didn’t have them on my list, but I thought it was an unreachable goal, since I was traveling without working and with a tight budget.